loopbackio/loopback.io/pages/en/lb2/Use-API-Explorer.md

 You may have noticed the **accessToken** field and **Set Access Token** button at the top right of the API Explorer window.
 Use these to authenticate a user and "login" to an app so you can perform actions that require authentication.
 For more information, see [Introduction to User model authentication](/doc/{{page.lang}}/lb2/Introduction-to-User-model-authentication).

-Next: In [Connect your API to a data source](/doc/{{page.lang}}/lb2/Connect-your-API-to-a-data-source.html), you'll learn how to persist your data model to a database such as MongoDB.
+{% include next.html content="In [Connect your API to a data source](Connect-your-API-to-a-data-source.html), you'll learn how to persist your data model to a database such as MongoDB."
+%}